OguzKaira/PasswordManager/README.md

-# PasswordManager
+# Password Generator

-Simple password manager in Python (Console application)
+**A simple password generator and manager with encryption capabilities.**

 ## Features

-- You can create strong random passwords
+- Generates strong, random passwords
-- You can save your passwords into vault
+- Saves passwords in an encrypted vault
-- You can encrypt and decrypt vault file for secure your passwords
-- Searching passwords in the vault
+- Encrypts the vault with Fernet and GPG for added security
-- Extra password control when a user attempts to enter an app.
-- Your password is first encrypted with Fernet, and then the Fernet key file is also encrypted using GPG.
+- Allows viewing, searching, and copying saved passwords
+- Requires admin access to run for more security

+## Usage
+Install this repo, after, start the main.py, if libraries not available program will ask you to install to system (Python 3.10+ supported)

-## In development
+## In Development

-- Password strength meter for check the password how strong
+- **Password strength meter**
-- Multiple vaults for different categories
+- **Multiple vaults for different categories**
-- A property to add existing passwords manually.
+- **Ability to add existing passwords to vault**

+## Additional Notes

+- The script automatically checks for and installs required libraries.
+- Encryption keys are essential for accessing the vault.
+Store them securely.
+- Admin access is required for security and file operations.

+## Contributing

+Feel free to fork the repository and submit pull requests for improvements!

+## License

+[Specify the license under which you're releasing the code]

+## Contact
+You can get contact with Email (oguzkairakun@gmail.com)